Application Overview

 Letters of recommendation

 One letter of recommendation is required of all applicants.
 However, you may submit up to three letters of recommendation to support your application.
 Letters of recommendation should be from individuals with whom you have had a close professional or academic association and who know of your desire to enroll at the University of Pennsylvania.
-Recommendations should be submitted online.
-For online recommendations, please follow the instructions in the Recommendations section of the online application.
+When completing your application, you will be asked to provide the name and contact information of your recommender, who will then be contacted directly with a link to provide their letter of recommendation online.

 Standardized test scores

-Please note that the College of Liberal and Professional Studies is accepting at-home GRE and TOEFL test scores and the IELTS Indicator exam scores through the 2022-2023 admissions year.
+Please note, the College of Liberal and Professional Studies is accepting at-home GRE and TOEFL test scores through the 2023-2024 admissions year.
 Please visit the specific standardized testing websites for exam options in your home country.

 Upon review of an applicant's file, the Admissions Committee reserves the right to request TOEFL scores.